bartekmotyl/simple-video-cutter/README.md

 - lack of proper error handling in some border cases (IO errors etc.)
 - location on timeline not updated correctly when video reaches the end (sometimes the marker stays a bit before the actual end).
-- small preview slide (on top to the hovered position) someetimes stucks and doesn't update with actual hovered frame any more.
+- small preview slide (on top to the hovered position) sometimes stucks and doesn't update with actual hovered frame any more.
 Known workaround: re-open the file.

 ## Icons